Caroline Gillmer

 Caroline Gillmer (born 1955) is an Australian actress, best known for her roles in various television series, such as Prisoner as Helen Smart and Neighbours as Cheryl Stark.

 Caroline appeared as Neighbours regular character and fan favourite Cheryl Stark from 1993 to 1996 before being killed off.

-Cheryl has subsequently appeared in a flashback scene as part of Helen Daniel’s death episodes in 1998 and last featured in a 2014 episode to celebrate the Kennedy family’s 20th Anniversary on Ramsay Street.
-A cast photo from the mid 90’s featuring Cheryl was shown on screen as part of the ‘final ever’ episode end credits of the series in 2022.
+Cheryl has subsequently appeared in a flashback scene as part of Helen Daniels's death episodes in 1997 and last featured in a 2014 episode to celebrate the Kennedy family's 20th anniversary on Ramsay Street.
+A cast photo from the mid 1990s featuring Cheryl was shown on screen as part of the "final ever" episode end credits of the series in 2022.

 Gillmer has had many guest roles in television series, including a recurring guest role on MDA and supporting roles in TV shows such as Bed of Roses.
 She portrayed Judy Moran in the hit TV series Underbelly.

-In 2021, Gillmer appeared in the drama series Lie With Me.
+In 2021, Gillmer appeared in the drama series Lie with Me.

 Personal life

-Gillmer is married to choreographer Tony Bartuccio.
-They have been married since the 80s.
+Gillmer has been married to choreographer Tony Bartuccio since the 1980s.